Emergency Medical Kit List – Build Your Own Custom First Aid Kit

 Building Your Own Emergency Medical Kit

-You can use the emergency medical kit list below to replace items in an existing kit, supplement existing kits and/or build your own customized First Aid Kits (FAK) or individual first aid kit (IFAK) .
+You can use the emergency medical kit list below to replace items in an existing kit, supplement existing kits and/or build your own customized First Aid Kits (FAK) or individual first aid kit (IFAK).
 Our target for this list is to identify items for your FAK that are a step below or near the basic EMT level kit, for a med kit would be useful at home, at work and in the wild.

 Good Bags to start your Emergency Medical Kit

 TIP: Estimate the med kit size you need by buying all the small items and bagging them in zip lock baggies.
 Pile them up and measure the pile.
-Always buy a bit bigger if you can OR force your items to fit the bag size for the small portable kits.
-For instance, include single use medications instead of a bottle of meds.
-You want a bit more room than you think you will need.
-If you end up using the kits, you’ll find you stock more and less of various items over time.
-The Rescue Essentials kit below is proof you can fit a LOT in a very small “Pocket Sized Kit”.
+Always buy a bit bigger case than the items you have.
+Alternately you can force your picks to fit the bag size for the small portable kits.

 POCKET SIZED MEDICAL KITS